eclipse-archived/concierge/docs/concierge-commandline.md

 The `org.eclipse.concierge.profile` allows you to create a separate storage directory for each profile.

 The `repo` property is declared pointing to the Apache Felix repository, and is used later in the commands as `${repo}`.

-Finally all bundles are installed and started with the `-istart` command.
+Finally all bundles are installed and started with the `-istart` command or using `-install` and `-start` command.
 This can take both a web URL or a file system URL.

+If you specify a `-initlevel <level>` all bundles installed or started later will start with the given start level.